ocfl-archive/gocfl/pkg/ocfl/object/docs/LOADER.md

 # Loader Module

-The `Loader` module is responsible for reading and parsing an existing OCFL object from a filesystem.
-It handles the initial discovery of the object's structure and its version history.
+The `Loader` module reads and parses an existing OCFL object from a filesystem.
+It discovers the object structure, version history, and associated extensions.

 - **Interface**: `Loader` (`pkg/ocfl/object/object.go`)

-## Main Methods
+## Key Methods

-The `Loader` interface includes several key methods for configuring and executing the loading process:

-- `Load() error`: Performs the actual reading of the object structure from the filesystem, including parsing the [Inventory](../../inventory/README.md) and discovering available extensions.
-See the [Load Sequence Diagram](load_sequence.md) for details.
+- `Load() error`: Reads the object structure, parses the [Inventory](../../inventory/README.md), and discovers extensions.
+See [Load Sequence](load_sequence.md) for details.
 - `WithObject(o Object) Loader`: Associates the loader with an [Object](OBJECT.md) instance.
-- `SetExtensionFactory(factory extension.Factory[ExtensionManager]) Loader`: Configures the [Extension Factory](../../extension/README.md) to use for instantiating extensions during the load process.
+- `SetExtensionFactory(factory extension.Factory[ExtensionManager]) Loader`: Configures the [Extension Factory](../../extension/README.md) for instantiating extensions during load.
 - `GetFS() fs.FS`: Returns the filesystem associated with the loader.

 > [!NOTE]
-> Parameters like the filesystem are now passed to the `Object` via `WithReadFS(fsys)` before calling `GetLoader()`.
+> The target filesystem is associated with the `Object` via `WithReadFS(fsys)` before retrieving the loader.

 ## Usage Example